Letters from the Specific Carbohydrate Diet support group

 the diet of an endurance athlete.
 Since may calories are expended during

-training, sufficient carbs must be ingested to maintain muscle glycogen so
+training, sufficient carbs must be ingested to maintain muscle glycogen

 that training can continue.
 One study found that people ingesting 40%